-There are likely few—if any—legally transferrable Glock 18s out there, and as The National Interest previously noted, “If you do manage to stumble across one of them though, you’ll likely have to fork up a luxury car amount of money just to purchase it.”
+There are likely few—if any—legally transferrable Glock 18s out there, and if you did manage to somehow find one, you’ll likely have to fork up lots of cash to actually get your hands on it legally.

 While it is easy to understand why the Glock 18 is banned, it isn’t as clear with the Glock 25 and Glock 28—but this comes down to the Gun Control Act of 1968, which set new criteria for the importation of guns.
 The then-newly created Bureau of Alcohol, Tobacco and Firearms (BATF) created a point system to determine whether a handgun could be imported into the United States.
 The points are awarded based on criteria that include the length, height, weight, construction, safety, features, sight, grips and caliber.